 Is your hard drive not being recognised?

-The hard drive: the different types of failures
+The different types of hard drive failure

 When the damaged areas are found in the hard drive's file system, you will be prompted to format the partition, which you should not do in order to increase the chances of retrieving data.

 If the hard drive is not at all recognised by the system, nor the BIOS, be sure to check that the drive is also not making any noises.
 Clicking, whirring, or scratching sounds are a sure sign of physical failure, which may be causing the drive not to be recognised by your system.
 In these cases, a professional data recovery engineer is required to recover the data.

 SSD drives, USB sticks, and memory cards: what you need to know

 Unlike mechanical hard drives, SSDs, USB sticks and memory cards are based on flash memory and have no moving parts.

 A flash device may not be recognised by the system due to dirty or defective connectors.
 Carefully cleaning them with the help of a cotton wool bud, lightly dipped in alcohol, then letting it dry thoroughly, may solve the problem.

 Alternatively, it is possible that access becomes difficult, or even impossible.
 This is often linked to a failure in the storage unit clusters.
 If the SSD, USB or memory card is new, this could be a defect covered by warranty.
 In other cases, it could be due to excessive usage or wear and tear.

 It is important to know that flash memory units have several writing/suppression cycles limited for each cluster, going from 1,000 to over 100,000 depending on the quality of the product.
 When this limit is reached, access is more difficult and it becomes a pressing matter to consider saving the data elsewhere.
 If the drive becomes totally inaccessible, professional data recovery is necessary.